ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 ### Software Implementation

-The device runs a Python script that:
+The device operates in two primary modes: **Data Collection Mode** and **Inference Mode**.
+A Python script orchestrates both modes, handling data acquisition, processing, and, when appropriate, inference and alerting.

+#### **Data Collection Mode**

+In this mode, the device is used to gather the dataset necessary for training the fall detection models.
+The process involves:

+-   **Collecting Data**: The device reads sensor data from the accelerometer, gyroscope, and barometric pressure sensors at a rate of 100 Hz.
+Data is collected in 8-second intervals to capture sufficient pre- and post-event information for each activity or fall.
+-   **Signalization**: Visual or auditory cues indicate the start and end of each recording session, helping participants synchronize their actions with the data being collected.
+-   **Data Storage**: The collected data, along with labels indicating the type of activity or fall, is stored locally on the device or transferred to a central repository for further preprocessing and model training.

+#### **Inference Mode**

+In inference mode, the device functions as a real-time fall detection system, continuously monitoring sensor data to identify fall events.
+The Python script handles the following tasks:

-- **Collects Data**: Reads sensor data at 100 Hz and stores it in a buffer.
+-   **Continuous Data Acquisition**: Sensor data is continuously read at 100 Hz and stored in a rolling buffer that maintains the latest 8 seconds of data.
-- **Processes Data**: Applies filtering and preprocessing in real-time.
+-   **Real-Time Processing**: The buffered data undergoes real-time filtering and preprocessing, including noise reduction using a Butterworth low-pass filter and normalization to standardize inputs for the model.
+-   **Sliding Window Approach**: After processing each 8-second interval, the window slides forward (e.g., by 1 second) to analyze the next segment of data.
+This overlap ensures continuous monitoring and reduces the chance of missing transient fall events.
-- **Runs Inference**: Feeds the processed data into the trained Transformer model for fall detection.
+-   **Running Inference**: The preprocessed data is fed into the trained Transformer-based deep learning model to determine whether a fall has occurred within that interval.
-- **Alerts**: Activates a buzzer alarm if a fall is detected.
+-   **Alert Mechanism**: If a fall is detected, the device immediately activates an alert system, such as sounding a buzzer or sending a notification, to prompt timely assistance.

 #### Key Libraries Used